 If you want to shake things up with your Christmas tree decorations this year, then we’ve got just the list for you!
-Decorating the Christmas tree is a favorite holiday activity for many families.
-It’s a chance to show off your personality and blend tradition with your homemade crafts and personal style.
-So if you’re struggling to come up with the perfect scheme to wow your friends and family this year, then check out our top five Christmas decorating ideas this year.
+Decorating the Christmas tree is one of the things we look forward to the most during the holidays.
+It’s a chance to show off your personality and blend tradition with items passed down through generations.
+So, if you’re struggling to come up with the perfect way to wow your friends and family this year, check out our top five Christmas tree decorating ideas.

 Place them on your tree